 A significant amount of waste is generated worldwide by both manufacturers and consumers of products, that’s where zero waste companies come into the picture.

 It’s concerning to note that only 20% of waste generated worldwide is recycled each year.
 Experts predict that by 2050, there will be an additional 3.4 billion metric tons of municipal waste generated, which will have negative consequences for our planet.

-Many companies are beginning to cut down on their waste generation at the production level and have also taken up the responsibility to recycle consumer waste generated after using their product.
+Several companies have started to reduce their waste generation during production and have also taken on the responsibility of recycling consumer waste created after using their products.